chetnashah/webconcepts/htmlBasics.md

 Generally, quirks mode is turned on when there is no correct DOCTYPE declaration, and turned off when there is a DOCTYPE definition.
 However, invalid HTML - with respect to the chosen DOCTYPE - can also cause the browser to switch to quirks mode.

+## Scheduling in JS

+There are four main APIs used for user based scheduling:
+1. setTimeout(cb, timeinms)
+2. setInterval(cb, timeinms)
+3. requestIdleCallback(cb, [options])
+4. requestAnimationFrame(cb)

+### requestIdleCallback

+The `window.requestIdleCallback()` method queues a function to be called during a browser's idle periods.
+This enables developers to perform background and low priority work on the main event loop, without impacting latency-critical events such as animation and input response.
+Functions are generally called in first-in-first-out order; however, callbacks which have a timeout specified may be called out-of-order if necessary in order to run them before the timeout elapses.

+You can call requestIdleCallback() within an idle callback function to schedule another callback to take place no sooner than the next pass through the event loop.

+Ideally don't do dom mutations in idlecallbacks.
+Use it for stuff that has less priority.
+Your idle callback should avoid doing anything that could take an unpredictable amount of time